 On his second day in quarantine, he sadly passed away but his body could not be brought ashore.
 The enchanting island of Île au Guerdain, nested in the breathtaking bay of Portelet, became his initial resting ground before supposedly being reburied on land.

-The legend of La Hougue Bie.
+The legend of La Hougue Bie

 Legend weaves a tale of a fearsome dragon that lived in St. Lawrence and terrorised people all over the island, leaving destruction in its fiery wake.
 The Seigneur de Hambye, a valiant knight from Normandy, caught wind of this menacing threat and set forth on a heroic quest to confront the beast.